Stosan/Stosan/README.md

 - 🌱 I’m currently learning mathematics in Deep Learning
 - 👯 I’m looking to collaborate on NLP projects and Computer Vision
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about anything AI, or python developement.
+- 💬 Ask me about anything AI, or python development.
 I'm a beast
 - 📫 How to reach me: ayosamuel92@gmail.com or hunt me on linkedin 😄
 - 😄 Pronouns: Sam Ayo, nothing more
 - ⚡ Fun fact: I don't know how to dance and crack real jokes